stupiding/kaggle_EEG/README.md

 This project provides the solution of team daheimao for the Kaggle Grasp-and-Lift EEG Detection Competition.
 It is implemented using Python and mainly based on [Lasagne](http://lasagne.readthedocs.org/en/latest/).
 Many thanks to its authors.

-This introduction is written by @daheimao.

 #Overview
-Before going to our solution, I want to mention the contribution of my team mate @stupiding.
-We prepared and completed this competition together.
-But unfortunately we missed the team merging deadline, for we are both new to kaggle and not familiar with the rules.

-We are graduate students majored in neural networks and computer vision.
+I am a Ph.D student majored in neural networks and computer vision.
 My intention of participating in this competition is to evaluate the performance of recurrent convolutional neural network (RCNN) in processing time series data.
 RCNN is firstly proposed by I for image classification ([CVPR 2015](http://www.xlhu.cn/papers/Liang15-cvpr.pdf)), and then used for scene labeling (will appear in [NIPS 2015](https://nips.cc/Conferences/2015/AcceptedPapers) soon).
 In these two tasks input data is static image, and RCNN performs well.
 It turns out that RCNN also performs well for EEG data.
-Without any domain knowledge related modification, our best single model achieves 0.97652/0.97661 public/private LB scores.
+Without any domain knowledge related modification, the best single model achieves 0.97652/0.97661 public/private LB scores.

-The pipeline of our solution is simple:
+The pipeline of the solution is simple:

 1. A set of candidate models (mostly RCNN) are trained in a 4-fold cross validation (CV) manner over the training set.